How to Change UAC Prompt Behavior in Windows 11

 Summary

-• Windows 11 asks for admin permission before running some programs to keep your PC safe.
+• Windows 11 asks for permission before running some programs.
+This keeps your PC safe.

-• You can change how Windows asks for this permission — either deny, prompt on a secure screen, or prompt normally.
+• You can change how Windows asks for this permission.
+You can deny requests, prompt on a secure screen, or prompt normally.

-• You can make these changes through the Local Security Policy Editor or the Registry Editor.
+• You can make these changes using the Local Security Policy Editor or the Registry Editor.

-• Remember to restart your computer after making changes for them to take effect.
+• Always restart your computer after making changes so they take effect.

 Categories: